Fuel card

 Fleet cards are unique due to the convenient and comprehensive reporting that accompanies their use.
 Fleet cards enable fleet owners/ managers to receive real time reports and set purchase controls with their cards helping them to stay informed of all business related expenses.

-Fleet cards can be provided not only by oil brands like Shell, Chevron, ExxonMobil, but also by companies that only specialize in providing fuel cards such as Edenred, WEX Inc., Comdata, FleetCards USA, Petrol Plus Region, Fuelman and others.
+Fleet cards can be provided not only by oil brands like Shell, Chevron, ExxonMobil, but also by companies that only specialize in providing fuel cards such as Greenarc, Edenred, WEX Inc., Comdata, FleetCards USA, Petrol Plus Region, Fuelman and others.
 Additionally, some rideshare companies have fleet cards for their drivers, which allow the drivers to have gas money deducted from their earnings.

 Origins

 United Kingdom

 In its infancy, fuel cards were only printed with the company name, vehicle registration and a signature strip on the reverse.
 No electronic data was stored.
 Fuelling sites would verify the company, vehicle registration (on the forecourt) against the card and also the signature written on the back.
 The site would allow access to the fuel once the retailer's receipt had been signed for and cross checked against the signature written on the back of the card.

 Initially, fuel card networks were very small and based around truck roads and main haulage routes.
 For example, in 1983, the Keyfuels site network consisted of only seven stations.
 Therefore, they were initially targeted at haulage or delivery companies.
 A few years later, cards became embossed rather than printed.
 This was due to provide the cards with a greater longevity—frequent use would rub off the printed information.

 Due to the lack of electronic data on the fuel cards at this stage, transactions would be recorded by the card being 'stamped' onto a manual transaction sheet.
 Further details detailing date, time, volume, grade of fuel and registration would be hand-written.

 During the mid- to late 1980s, fuel cards began to use magnetic strip technology.
 This meant fuel cards could be processed by a retailer electronically and reduced the risk of human error when recording transaction details.

 Magnetic strips also enabled fuel card providers to increase fuel card security by ensuring PINs were encoded into the card.
 Although when the magnetic strip is swiped though a fuel card reader, the transaction is still only verified by checking signatories to this day.

 In the advent of outdoor terminals, these PINs became compulsory in order to re-fuel.

 The reasoning behind moving from the magnetic strip to smartchip technology was down to the fact that the magnetic strip could be cloned and the data written onto a dummy card.
 Also, the use of fuel cards was far heavier than that of debit or credit cards, and therefore it became apparent that the magnetic strip began to wear out far quicker.